JosephLai241/URS/README.md

 ### Getting Started

 It is very quick and easy to get Reddit API credentials.
-Refer to [my guide][How to get Reddit API Credentials for PRAW] to get your credentials, then update the `API` dictionary located in `Credentials.py`
+Refer to [my guide to get your credentials][How to get Reddit API Credentials for PRAW], then update the `API` dictionary located in `Credentials.py`

 ### Rate Limits